-Section 23(1) lists the following persons as not liable to be registered.
+Section 23 lists the persons who are not liable to registration.
 Thus, the persons so listed will not be the 'taxable persons'.

-(A) Person engaged exclusively in the business of supplying goods and /or services not liable to tax/wholly exempt from tax: Any person engaged exclusively in the business of supplying goods or services or both that is not liable to tax or is wholly exempt from tax under CGST Act/ IGST Act shall not be liable to registration.
+(A) Person engaged exclusively in the business of supplying goods and /or services not liable to tax/wholly exempt from tax: As per section 23, any person engaged exclusively in the business of supplying goods or services or both that are not liable to tax or wholly exempt from tax under CGST Act/IGST Act shall not be liable to registration.
 This provision can be understood with the help of following examples: